 There were concerns a few years ago that email marketing part will reduce and be ineffective.
-These concerns were based on fast rise of social media and mobile devices use.
+These concerns were based on the fast rise of social media and mobile device use.
 People used emails for communication more and more rarely.
-However, such pessimistic forecasts never came true and email today is one of the most popular and effective marketing means.
+However, such pessimistic forecasts never came true, and email today is one of the most popular and effective marketing means.

 Modern email design is not a plain and boring text as it used to be a few years ago.
-Today emails are created in a way similar to that of web pages and this makes them highly appealing.
-But there are a number of differences that add unique features to email design .
+Today emails are created in a way similar to that of web pages, making them highly appealing.
+But several differences add unique features to email design.

 There are different types of emails for different purposes.
-Choosing the right type for your audience and for the content you wish to share with them is essential for a perfect marketing campaign.
-Select the email type that fits your intentions and design it in a way that highlights your message the best.
+Choosing the right type for your audience and the content you wish to share with them is essential for a perfect marketing campaign.
+Please select the email type that fits your intentions and design it in a way that highlights your message the best.
 Among the most known email types are:

 Notifications.
 The most common type of email you can spot in your box every day.
 If you have a Facebook or Twitter account, you usually get such notifications when someone follows you or tags you in a photo.

 Notification emails can play the role of announcements for small businesses.
-In most cases such emails are sent when a customer subscribes for the Company newsletter for the first time or creates an account on online store website.
-Such notification emails can be a trigger that pushes users to perform further actions such as confirm their subscription data, fill the profile or register a demo account etc.
+In most cases, such emails are sent when a customer subscribes to the Company newsletter for the first time or creates an account on the online store website.
+Such notification emails can trigger users to perform further actions such as confirm their subscription data, fill the profile or register a demo account, etc.